-I’m a HUGE fan of Seth Godin.
-In May of 2008, he wrote a post called “What Every Good Marketer Should Know”.
+In May of 2008, Seth Godin wrote a blog post called “What Every Good Marketer Should Know”.
 It’s a list of 37 bullet points that I refer to regularly and often share with clients and prospects.
 It’s not just valuable for marketers.
 It’s insightful perspective for anyone who has to make a marketing-related decision for their small business.
 So often, small business owners and their employees focus on the wrong things.
 They want a website – want to pay as little as possible – and want to not think critically about how they’ll use the website once it’s finished.
 They want to buy leads.
 They want a quick answer to where they should spend their advertising dollars.

 And the truth is…it’s not that simple.
 Good marketing isn’t an expense.
 It’s an investment.
 And bad marketing is an expense that will never return the desired results.
 Here are a couple of my favorite Godin-isms from What Every Good Marketer Should Know in no particular order.
 My thoughts on each are below with an “SP:”

 1. “People are selfish, lazy, uninformed and impatient.
 Start with that and you’ll be pleasantly surprised.”

 SP: No one cares that you think your widget is great.
 No one cares that you think that a picture of your office communicates that you’re a legitimate operation.
 They care about themselves – and their problems.
 Use your website, blog and marketing materials to help your customers solve THEIR problems.
 More will convert.
 More will appreciate – and be loyal to you.
 And more will tell their friends.

 SP: We’re hard-wired to tie ideas to stories and analogies.
 Tell a story that drives home the idea you’re trying to explain and you’ll get better results.

 3. “Effective stories match the world view of the people you are telling the stories to.”